 Credit control policies and procedures for small business

-Lots of businesses struggle to get the money they’re owed because of poor credit control procedures.
+Lots of businesses struggle with poor credit control procedures.
 The experts from Chaser identify some common mistakes.

 What is credit control?

-Credit control is anything you do to reduce the wait between supplying a customer and getting paid.
+Credit control is another name for getting the money you’re owed.
+The aim is to reduce the wait between supplying a customer and getting paid.
 Your customer owes you, so you’re extending them credit – but you’re trying to do it in a controlled way.

 Credit control is a delicate balancing act.
 While it’s important to get your money as soon as possible, customers might leave if you’re too aggressive.

 Not many small businesses have credit control procedures when they first start.
 They just issue invoices and hope for the best.

 But a large proportion of invoices aren’t paid on time and, before long, that takes its toll.
 Cash flow can become an issue, and chasing payments is a pain.
 If you're sending 25 or more invoices a month, it's probably time to develop a credit control process.